Skip to content

 builder.Services.AddMultiTenant<AppTenantInfo>()

-.WithClaimStrategy("tenant") // 1. claim — no-op pre-auth
+.WithClaimStrategy(ClaimConstants.Tenant) // 1. claim — no-op pre-auth

-.WithHeaderStrategy("tenant") // 2. header — primary
+.WithHeaderStrategy(MultitenancyConstants.Identifier) // 2. "tenant" header — primary

-.WithDelegateStrategy(ResolveTenantFromQuery) // 3. query string fallback
+.WithDelegateStrategy(ResolveTenantFromQuery) // 3. ?tenant= query string fallback

 The root-operator header override is what lets a SuperAdmin (whose JWT carries tenant=root) scope a single request to another tenant.
-It runs as post-auth middleware via IModule.ConfigureMiddleware, checks that the caller is in the root tenant, reads the tenant header on the request, looks up the target, and replaces the TenantContext on the HttpContext.
+It runs as post-auth middleware via IModule.ConfigureMiddleware, checks that the caller is in the root tenant, reads the tenant header on the request, looks up the target, and replaces the multi-tenant context on the HttpContext.

 Public API